norvig/paip-lisp/docs/chapter3.md

 **Answer 3.5** We will keep a data base called `*db*`.
 The data base is organized into a tree structure of nodes.
 Each node has three fields: the name of the object it represents, a node to go to if the answer is yes, and a node for when the answer is no.
-We traverse the nodes until we either get an “it” reply or have to give up.
+We traverse the nodes until we either get an "it" reply or have to give up.
 In the latter case, we destructively modify the data base to contain the new information.

 ```lisp